 Syntax analysis is a technique that works with other forms of analysis to facilitate communication between humans and computers.
 Explore syntax analysis, why it’s important to natural language processing (NLP), and careers using this process.

 Syntax analysis, or parsing, is a tool for analyzing language to determine its grammatical structure and rules.
-Syntax, or the tactical arrangement of words to make phrases that all language speakers can understand, is important in many contexts.
+Syntax, or the tactical arrangement of words to make phrases that all language speakers can understand, is an important concept in software development, as well as many other contexts.
 Some of these include:

 Everyday language: Your ability to analyze syntax plays an important role in your capacity for communicating with others and understanding what the people around you are saying.